myowinthein/hr-guidelines-for-startups/README.md

 ### Resignation
 - Post about resignation 3 days before the last working day
 - Invite tech team to farewell on that date

 ***

+# Employee Benefits

+### Computer
+- Instead of giving a new laptop, set a budget for them to buy essential gadgets & do hardware upgrades
+- Set a duration in months on when to give away all the provided gadgets and upgrades

+### Benefits & Allowances
+> Depends on company's financial condition

+- Internet allowance for remote developers
+- Gym allowance
+- Transportation allowance
+- Medical insurance
+- Provide online courses & certification exams
+- Free lunch & snacks
+- Project bonus
+- 13th month double salary

+***

+# Punishment

+### Violation Cases
+- Negative attitude in workspace
+- Not meeting project deadlines
+- Poor technical knowledge and work rate

+### Actions
+- 1st time warning (verbal + letter + improvement plan + monitoring)
+- 2nd time warning (verbal + letter + improvement plan + monitoring)
+- 3rd time termination with severance pay

+> If employee admits their violation and pass the improvement plan, all issued warnings will be reset.

+***